RichardBezerra/airport-routes/README.md

 In this case, the problem is faced as a Directed Acyclic Graph (DAG).
 The program creates a DAG based on the provided routes.
 Then, it generates a Topological Order on top of that and traverse the topological order searching for the shortest path between the departure and arrival informed airports.

 ### Extending with returning routes
-In this case, the program duplicates each route creating a new route connecting same airports in the oposite direction as per picture below.
+In this case, the program duplicates each route creating a new route connecting same airports in the opposite direction as per picture below.
 So, the problem is faced as a Directed Cycle Graph.
 The program generates the graph from the extended routes an then applies a Dijkstra based algorithm able to find shortest paths in that kind of graph.

 ![Provided routes](doc/extended-routes.png)

 In order to run the program in this mode, a flag `with-returning-routes` should be informed as the third parameter after the airports.
 Then, paths like BKK -> ORD are made possible.

 ## How to execute

+Pre-Requisite: JRE 11 (it is likely to work on JRE 8 as well)

+Download artifact from the [pipeline](https://github.com/RichardBezerra/airport-routes/actions/runs/726158909) at https://github.com/RichardBezerra/airport-routes/actions/runs/726158909.

 - Default mode (with provided routes): `java -jar ./airport-routes-finder-0.1.jar DUB SYD`
 - Extended mode (with returning routes): `java -jar ./airport-routes-finder-0.1.jar DUB SYD with-returning-routes`